mlesniak/mlesniak.github.io/redis-1k.md

 Revisiting the protocol specification, it becomes evident that the client dispatches an array containing two components.
 Each of these is a bulk string.
 Essentially, the client is requesting the server to furnish a list of supported commands along with their respective documentation.

-## Parsing bulk strings and arrays
+## Parsing bulk strings

-TD
+setting up a test project
+test for bulk string
+initial data structure -- will probably change implementation -- leave out arrays for now

+## Parsing arrays